MyriadFlow/smartcontracts/README.md

-# marketplace-contracts
+# storefront-contracts

-Smart Contracts for NFT Marketplace
+Smart Contracts for MyriadFlow StoreFront

 You'll find here the NFT contracts, tests for that contract, a script that deploys those contracts.
 It also comes with a variety of other tools, preconfigured to work with the project code.